-- On the character of Edomite worship, with its human sacrifices, comp.
+- ^{ftd22} On the character of Edomite worship, with its human sacrifices, comp.
 Dollinger, Heidenth. u.
 Judenth. p.
 405. On Edom generally, comp.
 Lengerke, Kenaan, i. pp. 296-302.
 Josephus (Ant.
 15:7, 9) speaks of a god Koze, worshipped by the Idumaeans.
 This divinity is probably the Qaziu of the Nabathean and Hauranitic inscriptions, and the Kassios of the Phoenicians.
 Comp.
 Herzog, Real-Enc.
 4. p.
-41. - 23 We mark as significant of the state of Amaziah, that the prophet appeals in his first message not to higher duty, but to the common sense and experience of the king (2 Chronicles 25:15).
+41. - ftd23 We mark as significant of the state of Amaziah, that the prophet appeals in his first message not to higher duty, but to the common sense and experience of the king (42652 Chronicles 25:15).
 The first part of the king's reply, "Have we [viz., the king and his advisers] made thee counselor of the king?" is taken up in the reply of the prophet: "I know that God has counseled [so lit., using the same word as the king - the meaning being "determined"], because thou hast done this, and not hearkened unto my counsel" [again the same word].
 To the threat of the king, "Forbear - why shouldest be smitten?" the prophet replies by announcing the king's destruction.
 We note, first, that the prophet does not appear to have had any previous commission to that effect; secondly, that his prediction seems an inferential prophecy, based on his knowledge of the Divine dealings; thirdly, that it was necessary, not only for the vindication of the prophet's mission, but for that of the authority of Jehovah; and, lastly, that the king's destruction was dependent on his disobedience.
-All these inferences embody permanent principles. - 24 See the previous note. - 25 Such is also the view of Kimchi.
-"Let us look one another in the face" let us fight: as it were, see who is the better man a characteristic Oriental phrase. - 26 This, rather than a parable. - 27 A "thornbush," not, "a thistle," as in the A.V. - 28 In the Hithpael, when the word is used in connection with war. - 29 Here the Philistines first deposited the Ark (1 Samuel 6:12-14). - 30 The ancient Jewish cubit was two spans, each of three hand-breadths, the handbreadth being four fingers wide, i.e., a cubit = 6 handbreadths, = 24 fingerbreadths.
+All these inferences embody permanent principles. - ftd24 See the previous note. - ^{ftd25} Such is also the view of Kimchi.
+"Let us look one another in the face" let us fight: as it were, see who is the better man a characteristic Oriental phrase. - ^{ftd26} This, rather than a parable. - ftd27 A "thornbush," not, "a thistle," as in the A.V. - ^{ftd28} In the Hithpael, when the word is used in connection with war. - ftd29 Here the Philistines first deposited the Ark (1 Samuel 6:12-14). - ^{ftd30} The ancient Jewish cubit was two spans, each of three hand-breadths, the handbreadth being four fingers wide, i.e., a cubit = 6 handbreadths, = 24 fingerbreadths.

-- Amaziah unless he persuaded the inhabitants of Jerusalem to open the city to him.
-Evidently there could not have been any idea of holding out but Josephus may have felt it desirable thus to account for an easy capture of the city which offered such stubborn resistance to the Romans. - 32 2 Chronicles 25:24.
+- ftd32 4222 Chronicles 25:24.
 But probably the booty from the Temple was inconsiderable.
 Comp.
-2 Kings 12:18.
+42282 Kings 12:18.
 Perhaps the name Obed-Edom, as treasurer of the Temple at that time, may in itself be significant.
-In any case, the special mention of the name marks this as a contemporary notice. - 33 That Jehoash left Amaziah on the throne indicates how completely the power of the latter must have been broken. - 34 Comp.
+In any case, the special mention of the name marks this as a contemporary notice. - ^{ftd33} That Jehoash left Amaziah on the throne indicates how completely the power of the latter must have been broken. - ftd34 Comp.
 Guerin, La Judee i. pp. 299, etc.; Badeker, p.
-203. - 35 2 Kings 14:20: "And they carried [lit. brought] him upon the horses," with the definite article, probably to mark the chariot as that in which he had gone. - 36 Similarly, the murder of Joash, the father of Amaziah, had not been followed, as in Israel, by the enthronement of one of the conspirators.
+203. - ftd35 <2022 Kings 14:20: "And they carried [lit. brought] him upon the horses," with the definite article, probably to mark the chariot as that in which he had gone. - ^{ftd36} Similarly, the murder of Joash, the father of Amaziah, had not been followed, as in Israel, by the enthronement of one of the conspirators.

-- 1 With the exception of 1 Chronicles 3:12, which forms part of a bare genealogical list. - 2 The ¬ is supposed to be confused with ¬; but we can scarcely imagine a confusion so often repeated. - 3 Of this there is not another instance in the Old Testament as regards kings. - 4 This is the name always given on the Assyrian monuments, Azrijahu.
+- ftel With the exception of dtm21 Chronicles 3:12, which forms part of a bare genealogical list. - fte2 The \neg is supposed to be confused with \neg ; but we can scarcely imagine a confusion so often repeated. - ^{fte3} Of this there is not another instance in the Old Testament as regards kings.

+fte4 This is the name always given on the Assyrian monuments, Azrijahu.